Widget

 ## Compressing the files

-Compress the files in zip format from the root of the file structure, not the parent folder.
+Compress the files into a ZIP archive from the root of the file structure, not the parent folder.

 ---